ali-rasteh/rodino/README.md

 adversary images and adversarially train DINO which is a self-supervised representation learning model with Vision Transformers backbone. </p>

+## License
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Commands
 ### Training RoDINO